 Taxes.
 You must file an annual tax return in Spain with a resident NIE reporting your worldwide income.
 If you file and pay in your native country, you might get a tax credit.
 Be advised, tax questions are very tricky and require expert advice.
 Before you, or your spouse, apply for a resident NIE, consult with a Spanish tax attorney (abogado fiscal).
 I can refer to one.

 No Taxes.
 With a non-resident NIE, you don’t have to file a tax return in Spain.
 However, you are not legal to live or work here either.
 Generally, non-residents can only live in Spain for 90 days or 180 days in 365 days.

 - You live in Spain for 183 days or more per year

 - You live in Spain for less than 183 days but you don’t have a home elsewhere so your principal residence is in Spain

 - Your spouse or a child live in Spain.
 Then a presumption arises that you live in Spain too.
-You can rebut this with evidence that you live and pay taxes elsewhere.
-But beware, if your spouse gets a permanent NIE you might be forced to pay taxes in Spain even if you don’t have a permanent NIE.
-This issue comes up all the time.
+You can rebut this with evidence that you live somewhere else, but it’s hard to overcome the presumption.
+This issue comes up a lot and the foreigner normally loses.